Mariusz89B/script.mtvguide/.github/ISSUE_TEMPLATE/bug_report.md

 ### Debuglog
 <!--- Put your text below this line -->
 <!--- A debuglog is always mandatory when creating an issue.
 Provide one! -->
-The debuglog can be obtained in m-TVGuide settings, database tab:
+The debug log can be obtained in m-TVGuide settings, debug tab:

 ### Screenshots